-- 3) The proposed boundary would be an extension of an existing development pattern and/or has a functional relationship to the development pattern of the surrounding area of the proposed site while ensuring the review of adopted Community Plan guidance has occurred and addresses any conflicts. - 4) In order to ensure that new development contributes adequately to the costs associated with necessary infrastructure and services, plan amendment applications for expansion to the Urban Service Area shall provide an analysis of availability and capacity and fiscal impacts on the following infrastructure and services: Schools, Transportation, Water, Sewer, Solid Waste, Stormwater, Fire/Rescue, Parks and Sheriff. - Deficits created by the new development shall be addressed through techniques such as but not limited to developer agreements, CIP amendments, and public/private partnerships. - 5) Identify areas that are to be avoided and not impacted by USA expansion, such as but not limited to Significant/Essential Wildlife Habitats, wildlife corridors, conservation/preservation lands, wetlands/other surface water, rural and agricultural lands, 100-Year Floodplain or Coastal High Hazard Area. - 6) The proposed boundary would not adversely impact environmental, natural, historical, and/or archaeological resources, features, or systems to a degree that is inconsistent with the Plan. - 7) Data supports the need for expansion of the USA to provide for the projected population and economic development needs within the planning horizon of the Comprehensive Plan.
-Data sources and methodology shall be consistent with Policy 1.3.2. - 8) The proposed boundary would not compromise the efficient use of land and provision of public services/infrastructure or the preservation of rural areas, agricultural land, or natural areas.
+- 3) The proposed boundary would be an extension of an existing development pattern and/or has a functional relationship to the development pattern of the surrounding area of the proposed site while ensuring the review of adopted Community Plan guidance has occurred and addresses any conflicts. - 4) In order to ensure that new development contributes adequately to the costs associated with necessary infrastructure and services, plan amendment applications for expansion to the Urban Service Area shall provide an analysis of availability and capacity and fiscal impacts on the following infrastructure and services: Schools, Transportation, Water, Sewer, Solid Waste, Stormwater, Fire/Rescue and Parks.
+Deficits created by the new development shall be addressed through techniques such as but not limited to developer agreements, CIP amendments, and public/private partnerships. - 5) The proposed boundary would not adversely impact environmental, natural, historical, and/or archaeological resources, features, or systems to a degree that is inconsistent with the Plan. - 6) Data supports the need for expansion of the USA to provide for the projected population and economic development needs within the planning horizon of the Comprehensive Plan.
+Data sources and methodology shall be consistent with Policy 1.3.2. - 7) The proposed boundary would not compromise the efficient use of land and provision of public services/infrastructure or the preservation of rural areas, agricultural land, or natural areas.